ucsd-cse11-s20/DI10-Review-And-Overview-05-06-2020/ProblemSheet.md

 ```

 ### Casting
 Similar to `instanceof`, casting is a Java feature that is used mostly only where necessary.
 We have seen that we can create an instance of a class, and assign it to a field or variable of a superclass's type.
-Java will then use treat that instance as having the type of the superclass, hiding any fields or methods that is only defined on the subclass.
+Java will then treat that instance as having the type of the superclass, hiding any fields or methods that is only defined on the subclass.
 But sometimes, we might need to directly access a field or method that is only defined on the subclass.
 In these cases, we can _cast_ the object to the subclass type, which forces Java to treat that object as an instance of the subclass, giving us access to the fields or methods we need:

 ```java
 class A {}